Think-and-Dev/gitbook-docs-test/docs/integration/minting-btc2x.md

 - The fourth part corresponds to the vendor markup, which refers to the fee a vendor will receive from this transaction and is a percentage of the first part.
 The vendor markup is explained in [this](vendor-markup.md) section.
 - The fifth part is always returned, so if you have doubts of how much you should send, keep in mind that if you send too much RBTCs we will return everything that it is not used for commissions or minting.

-All the needed calculations for the third and fouth parts are explained in more detail [here](fees-calculation.md).
+All the needed calculations for the third and fourth parts are explained in more detail [here](fees-calculation.md).

 ### Gas limit and gas price